• Skip to main content

 SIGNAGE

 This was a mistake we made in our first year.
 I didn’t have a large enough sign.
-Just a few months ago, I scored some nice big stick-on letters at Micheals that I am now using.
+Just a few months ago, I scored some lovely big stick-on letters at Michaels that I am now using.

 I added some flowers to draw more attention.
-Since I put that sign-up, that is how we have been having more people stop every day.
-They notice the farm stand but it doesn’t draw attention like a simple sign.
+Since I put that sign up, more people have stopped every day.
+They notice the farm stand, but it doesn’t draw attention like a simple sign.

 We used this black chalkboard paint on the sides of the farm stand so I could write eggs.
 That’s all I had in the beginning, and it still worked.
 I like the look of it.